Divyanshu422/NOTEBOOK/JavaScript/ProCoder/68. LocalStorage/Readme.md

 - Accessing the input tag value and storing it in the localStorage
 - then using localStorage we are setting the value of input tag

+# Commit 3: [ Code 3]

+- we have created the 2 input tag -> for name and age.
+- In js file we have used Line `8 & 11` as same similarly Line `15 & 18`
+  - Lines 8 and 15 fetch the values stored in Local Storage for myName and myAge, respectively, and display them on the UI.
+This ensures that when the index3.html file is loaded, any previously stored values are shown.

+### Updating Local Storage and UI:

+- Lines 11 and 18 set up event listeners for the input fields.
+- When the user types in the name input field, the input event triggers, and the following happens:
+- The new value is saved to Local Storage using localStorage.setItem('myName', event.target.value).
+- The displayed name on the UI is updated to reflect this change using nameElement.innerText = localStorage.getItem('myName').
+- Similarly, for the age input field, when the user types, the value is updated in Local Storage and reflected on the UI.